-A third violation of subsection a. of this section is an unlawful practice under P.L.1960, c.39 (C.56:8-1 et seq.), and for the purposes of this subsection shall be considered a first offense under P.L.1960, c.39 (C.56:8-1 et seq.).
+A third violation of subsection a. of this section is an unlawful practice under P.L.1960, c.39 ($\underline{C.56:8-1}$ et seq.), and for the purposes of this subsection shall be considered a first offense under P.L.1960, c.39 ($\underline{C.56:8-1}$ et seq.).

-A fourth or subsequent violation of subsection a. of this section is an unlawful practice under P.L.1960, c.39 (C.56:8-1 et seq.), and for the purposes of this subsection shall be considered a subsequent offense under P.L.1960, c.39 (C.56:8-1 et seq.).
+A fourth or subsequent violation of subsection a. of this section is an unlawful practice under P.L.1960, c.39 ($\underline{C.56:8-1}$ et seq.), and for the purposes of this subsection shall be considered a subsequent offense under P.L.1960, c.39 ($\underline{C.56:8-1}$ et seq.).

-c.
-The provisions of this section shall not apply to:
+c.The provisions of this section shall not apply to:

-- (1) any person selling goods or services at an airport, provided that at least two persons selling food at each terminal within the airport accept cash as payment; - (2) any parking facility owned by a municipality, regardless of whether the facility is operated by the municipality, a parking authority, or an independent third party; - (3) any parking facility that accepts mobile payment, provided that the facility does not accept payment by any means other than mobile payment; and - (4) any company in the business of renting motor vehicles, provided that the company accepts a cashier's check or a certified check when offered by a buyer as payment.
+(1) any person selling goods or services at an airport, provided that at least two persons selling food at each terminal within the airport accept cash as payment;

+(2) any parking facility owned by a municipality, regardless of whether the facility is operated by the municipality, a parking authority, or an independent third party;

-d.As used in this section, "at retail" shall include any retail transaction conducted in person and exclude any telephone, mail, or Internet-based transaction.
+(3) any parking facility that accepts mobile payment, provided that the facility does not accept payment by any means other than mobile payment; and d.As used in this section, "at retail" shall include any retail transaction conducted in person and exclude any telephone, mail, or Internet-based transaction.